NguyenThanhDanh2211/NguyenThanhDanh2211/README.md

 * 🌍  I'm based in Can Tho City
 * ✉️  You can contact me at [nguyenthanhdanh221102@gmail.com](mailto:nguyenthanhdanh221102@gmail.com)
-* 🧠  I'm learning Selenium, Katalon Studio
+* 🧠  I'm learning Selenium, Katalon Studio, Cypress

 ### Skills